-In this chapter, the present situations of water resources in Sana'a Basin, well known facing a critical situation, are described in order to understand the availability of water resources.
-This is followed by the description of present condition of water use.
+In this chapter, the present situations of water resources in Sana'a Basin, well known as facing a critical situation, are described in order to understand the availability of water resources.
+This is followed by the a description of the present condition of water use.
+Then, the current situation of the institutional framework and organizational structure related to water resources management are described.